TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Improving Graphicionado

-We evaluate Graphicionado and our two new designs on a subset of the graphs and all sparse active vertex set algorithms evaluated in the original paper.
-Figure~\ref{fig:eval:novel} shows the speedup achieved by each of our new designs (Sparse Access and CSR-like) over Graphicionado on BFS and SSSP.
-We note that our optimizations are cumulative, i.e. Sparse Acccess applies the cascade change to Graphicionado, and CSR-like applies the graph format change to Sparse Access.
-Figure~\ref{fig:eval:novel:bfs} shows that our proposals enable an average of $26\times$ and $38\times$ improvement respectively over Graphicionado on BFS, while Figure~\ref{fig:eval:novel:sssp} shows that our proposals enable an average of $4.1\times$ and $4.3\times$ improvement respectively over Graphicionado on SSSP.
-Figure~\ref{fig:eval:novel:mem} explains this improvement.
-The cascade optimization significantly reduces the memory traffic when the frontier is small, while the graph format optimization provides benefit when the frontier is large.
-Graphicionado was designed using the hypothesis that sequential memory accesses are better than random memory accesses, in part, because they use the entire buffer line's worth of data.
-With \specname, we are able to show that, while random access of the properties cannot exploit spatial locality to the same extent, it significantly decreases traffic when the set of active vertices is small, improving performance.
+We evaluate Graphicionado, GraphDynS, and our proposal on a subset of the graphs and all sparse active vertex set algorithms evaluated in the original Graphiciondo paper.
+To enable an apples-to-apples comparison, we use the hardware parameters chosen for Graphicionado (see Table~\ref{spec:accel-hw}).
+Figure~\ref{fig:eval:novel} shows the speedup achieved by each of the designs over Graphicionado.
+Figure~\ref{fig:eval:novel:bfs} shows that our proposal enables an average of $1.9\times$ improvement over GraphDynS on BFS, while Figure~\ref{fig:eval:novel:sssp} shows that our proposal enables an average of $1.2\times$ improvement over GraphDynS on SSSP.
+Figure~\ref{fig:eval:novel:ops} explains this improvement.
+While GraphDynS's bitmap approach reduces the number of apply operations required when the set of active vertices is small, our proposal is also able to skip apply operations when the set of active vertices is large.

+This study shows that \specname can express designs in domains beyond sparse tensor algebra.
+Furthermore, it also demonstrates \specname's value as a tool for qualitatively and quantitatively comparing designs, improving the iterative design refinement process.
+Notably, our proposed optimization only required meaningful changes to the mapping specification.
+By decomposing the design of an accelerator into a hierarchy of specifications, \specname enables us to efficiently express existing designs and propose new optimizations.